1 - 4 of 4 Posts

 Delta has really stepped things up!
 Very exciting that they now have a direct flight to Athens at least a few days out of the week.
 In the past, I have had to do stopovers in places like London, New York, and Zurich (and none of them had been ideal).

 I've looked into this before, and Delta does have nonstop flights from Boston to Athens, but they're mostly seasonal.
 They usually run until October.
 You might want to keep checking their website or set up alerts for your dates.
-Another tip is to search for business class flights; sometimes, they have better deals and more options, especially if your travel dates are flexible.
+Another tip is to search for travel business class flights; sometimes, they have better deals and more options, especially if your travel dates are flexible.

 Last edited: